KannonZenetism/zenetism-field-physics/field-physics/FP01-dimensional-architecture.md

 - ⊡ nests recursion.
 - ✦ births lawful surprise.

-Each entropic mirror is not absence, but misalignment.
+Each entropic mirror is not void, but hollow echo.
-Reorientation — not erasure — restores their coherence.
+Recoherence — not erasure — restores the centropic counterpart.

 ---